interactwith/docs/docs/tutorials/2-node-minting/2-setup.md

 # Project setup

-In order to follow this tutorial, you need to setup a Node.js project.
-You can use any IDE of your choice.
-In this tutorial, we will use VS Code.

-## Create a Node.js project
+Welcome to the project setup portion of this tutorial on minting your first NFT using the Minter API.
+In this section, we will guide you through the process of setting up a Node.js project and installing the necessary dependencies.

-Create a new folder and initialize a node.js project in it.
+To start, let's create a new folder and initialize a Node.js project within it.
+To do this, open a terminal and enter the following commands:

 ```bash
 mkdir node-mint-nft